Multiple developments across multiple domains are blending scalability and high technology to counter peer and near-peer threats.

 A roster of unmanned warfighting programs and initiatives reveals a confluence of factors spurring this shift.
 Ukraine-Russia is the first unmanned versus unmanned war, where behemoth tanks scurry and retreat to avoid being blown to bits.
 Rising concerns around Indo-Pacific hegemony include the risk of carrier groups facing potential vulnerability.
 Topline systems cost a fortune.

 And so, the DOD is adopting a two-pronged approach: all-domain attritable systems under programs such as its Replicator initiative to accelerate adoption of mass, scalable weapons while also supporting high-tech concepts that can secure dominance.
-“We still need the full suite of U.S. capabilities that we’ve invested in to remain combat-credible, said Aditi Kumar, deputy director, strategy policy and national security partnerships at DIU, the Defense Innovation Unit.
+“We still need the full suite of U.S. capabilities that we’ve invested in to remain combat-credible,” said Aditi Kumar, deputy director, strategy, policy & national security partnerships at DIU, the Defense Innovation Unit.

 MANTA RAY: GLIDING UNDERSEA